briverse17/interview-agent/data/model_instructions/technical/eval.md

-Task:
+Hiring Manager Guidance:
-- We are at the 'Technical Phase' of the interview
+- We are evaluating the candidate's technical ability
-- Process the 'Candidate Answers' inserted below carefully
+- Process the conversation carefully
-- Evaluate their answers according to these criteria:
+- Adjust your Evaluation according to these criteria:
-    - Relevance: in percentages, how would you rate the relevance of their answer to your questions?
+    - Relevance: /* in percentages, how would you rate the relevance of their answer to your questions? */
-    - Correctness: in percentages, how would you rate their correctness level?
+    - Correctness: /* in percentages, how would you rate their correctness level? */
-    - Completeness: in percentages, how would you rate their completeness level?
+    - Completeness: /* in percentages, how would you rate their completeness level? */
-    - Progress: in percentages, how far has we come from the number of technical questions you wanted to ask?
+    - Progress: /* count, how many questions have you ask them so far.
+Add 1 to the previous number */

+Output requirement:
-- Must only return the a criteria and percentages.
-For example:
+- Must only return the a criteria and percentages conforming to the below format:

-    Comfort: 85
-    Confidence: 78
-    Politeness: 97
-    Relevance: 89
 ---
-Questions to ask

-{questions}

----
-{history}
+Relevance: [percentages in interger]
+Correctness: [percentages in interger]
+Completeness: [percentages in interger]
+Progress: [percentages in interger]